skoro/slim-swoole-project/README.md

 $ composer run server-debug
 ```

-You should also pay an attention [xdebug](http://xdebug.org/) is not compatible
+You should also pay attention [xdebug](http://xdebug.org/) is not compatible
 with Swoole (https://openswoole.com/docs/get-started/common-install-errors#trying-to-use-xdebug-and-swoole).

 ## Dependency Injection